metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 ## Setting up Anemoi and aifs-mono

-The container we created will let you create datasets, create graphs, and train models since all Anemoi and aifs-mono dependencies are stored in the container (they were listed in the yaml file).
-If you are working on adding new functionality to either aifs-mono or Anemoi packages, it can be a hassle to rebuild containers everytime we change a line of code.
-Instead, we can create a virtual environment with the repositories that we want to override and store this outside the container.
-Packages installed in the virtual environment are loaded preferentially over the packages in the container.
+We did not include aifs-mono in the container above.
+This is because you will likely work a lot with this repository when configuring your training runs.
+Since it is a hassle to rebuild containers everytime we change a line of code, we will instead create a virtual environment with aifs-mono in it that is stored as regular files on the lustre file system.

+We can similarily install other pacakges into the virtual environment that we want to change, such as anemoi-datasets.
+Packages installed in the virtual environment will be loaded preferentially over the packages in the container if they exist in both places.

-We recommend using the container to install the dependencies into the virtual environment.
-This ensures that the packages for the right Python version are installed (there is no guarantee that the Python version in the container is also available through the module system om LUMI).
+To build the virtual environment, we will use the `virtualenv` tool provided by the Python installation inside the container.
+We recommend using the container to set up the virtual envionrment and the packages to ensure that the packages for the right Python version are installed (there is no guarantee that the Python version in the container is also available through the module system om LUMI).